 This document is intended for experienced UNIX and Linux system administrators interested in implementing and deploying the Arcserve RHA solution in their environment.
 The document provides all the details necessary to install and uninstall the product, create Replication (DR) and High Availability (HA) scenarios, manage scenarios, and recover lost data.

 Related Documentation .
 8

 Supported Server Types 9

 Server Requirements .
 10

 Related Documentation

-Use this Guide along with the Arcserve RHA Installation Guide, the Arcserve RHA Administration Guide, and the Arcserve RHA PowerShell Guide.
+Use this Guide with the Arcserve RHA Installation Guide and the Arcserve RHA Administration Guide.
+For links of Arcserve RHA 18.0 documentation, refer to the following: